PaintScout/couchdb-graphql/README.md

       dbName: 'my-database',

       // optional
-      dbHeaders: { ... } // headers to be sent for requests made to couchdb }
+      dbHeaders: { ... }, // headers to be sent for requests made to couchdb

+      // optional - is called to resolve a document if a save is rejected by a conflict async onResolveConflict({ document, conflicts }) {
+        // upserts document
+        return document
+      }
+    }
   },
 })